hwanggu-corgi/hwanggu-log/README.md

         - Corgi completed fixing invalid return value for helper function `get_inode`
         - Corgi completed fixing compile errors
         - Corgi completed fixing code in function
-        - Corgi completed adding printing functions to better investigate what's going on♥♥
+        - Corgi completed adding printing functions to better investigate what's going on
     - Corgi completed fixing malfunctining `get_free_blocks` function for `a1fs_mkdir`
     - Corgi completed fixing malfunctining `set_data_bitmap` function for `a1fs_mkdir`
     - Corgi completed fixing malfunctining `set_directory_entry` function for `a1fs_mkdir`
     - Corgi completed fixing malfunctining `get_directory_entry` function
     - Corgi completed fixing incorrect file name in `get_file_name` for `a1fs_mkdir`
-    - Corgi completed fixing issue `address in use` error in `set_data_bitmap` for `a1fs_mkdir`, over♥♥
+    - Corgi completed fixing issue `address in use` error in `set_data_bitmap` for `a1fs_mkdir`, over
-    - Corgi completed fixing issue `segmentation fault` error in `set_directory_entry` for `a1fs_mkdir`, over♥♥
+    - Corgi completed fixing issue `segmentation fault` error in `set_directory_entry` for `a1fs_mkdir`, over
     - Corgi added shell programs for easier repeated running of programs
-    - Corgi completed fixing issue of data not writing to disk for `a1fs_mkfs`, over♥♥
+    - Corgi completed fixing issue of data not writing to disk for `a1fs_mkfs`, over

-2. Corgi completed breakfast with parents [5:30 AM ~ 5:43 AM]♥♥
+2. Corgi completed breakfast with parents [5:30 AM ~ 5:43 AM]

 ### October 27th, 2020
-1. My dear♥♥, I will be back from csc-369 lecture from 3:00 AM to 4:30 AM.
+1. My dear, I will be back from csc-369 lecture from 3:00 AM to 4:30 AM.
 I will be back asking some questions about assignment 1 to professor, and meeting with hamin after lecture.
-I will be here my dear :)♥♥
+I will be here my dear :)
-    - 형모 corgi 이뚜 back my love♥♥!!
+    - 형모 corgi 이뚜 back my love!!

-2. Corgi add progress #464 in assignment 1, CSC 369♥♥
+2. Corgi add progress #464 in assignment 1, CSC 369
-    - Corgi fixing issue of data not writing to disk for `a1fs_mkfs`, over♥♥
+    - Corgi fixing issue of data not writing to disk for `a1fs_mkfs`, over
         - Corgi adding printing functions around the function over
-    - Corgi completed working on `a1fs_unlink`, over♥♥
+    - Corgi completed working on `a1fs_unlink`, over
         - Corgi completed fixing invalid return value of `a1fs_unlink` errors
         - Corgi working on creating test code to function [3 of 3]
         - Corgi Worked on adding code to function #52